mineralmink/newfeed/Readme.md

 `pip install robotframework-seleniumlibrary`

 After installing the library, we need to install the specific **browser driver** that we use in tests.
 The general approach to install a browser driver is downloading a right driver, such as chromedriver for Chrome.

+<p>In this test, we use Google Chrome for testing, which can be downloaded from (Chromedriver)[http://chromedriver.chromium.org/downloads]</p>
 <p> Alternatively, you can use a tool called WebdriverManager which can find the latest version or when required, any version of appropriate webdrivers for you and then download and link/copy it into right location.
 Tool can run on all major operating systems and supports downloading of Chrome, Firefox, Opera & Edge webdrivers.</p>

 For example: